kyonides/hiddenchest_linux/ReadMe.txt

-HiddenChest is Kyonides-Arkanthes's fork of a previous project called mkxp developed by Ancurio.
+HiddenChest is Kyonides Arkanthes's fork of a previous project called mkxp developed by Ancurio.

 ** This project is distributed under the terms of the GNU General